techprakashtp/ToDoListApp-NodeJS/README.md

 # nodejs-todo-app

-<h2> A simple To Do List application built with Node.js and Express</h2>
+<h2> NodeJS To Do List Application built with Node.js and Express</h2>

 <p> Nodejs application that let's you add and complete task on a single page, storing both new and completed task in a different array.
 This appllication makes use of: </p>